If you are a current cat breeder or wish to become a breeder you must apply for a certificate of approval from the City.

 - Australian or National Cats

-An separate Application for Cat Breeder
+An online Application for Cat Breeder

 form must be completed for each cat to be kept at the property - the fee is $100 per cat.